HEALTH IN MOTION: Discover What MOVES You

 Discover what moves you in this fast-paced, interactive exhibit.
 Learn about your body’s many systems and how your environment and lifestyle can impact your long- term health.
 A special section, Momentum: Strength Through Movement, focuses specifically on children’s health, nutrition, and behavior.

 Visitors will encounter animals found along the First Coast without ever getting their feet wet.
-The majesty of the Atlantic Ocean comes to life with the VyStar Touch Tank, scavenger hunt, and other hands-on activities.
-The Intertidal Touch Tank is open daily from 11 p.m. to 2 p.m.
+The majesty of the Atlantic Ocean comes to life with Fermata, a life-sized sculpture of a Right Whale, the VyStar Intertidal Touch Tank, and other hands-on activities.
+The Intertidal Touch Tank is open daily from 11 a.m. to 2 p.m.

 FLORIDA NATURALIST’S CENTER

 Discover and enjoy the wildlife of Northeast Florida in this unique, hands-on learning environment.
-Encounter bugs, possums, and many other surprising animals in this interactive space.
+Encounter amphibians, opossums, and many other surprising animals in this interactive space.
 See a schedule of animal encounters.

 CURRENTS OF TIME: A History of Jacksonville & Northeast Florida

-See how Florida’s first Native American settlers lived, experience Jacksonville from the Timucuas to the 1960s, and discover how modern-day events have shaped our community in this immersive exhibit.
+See how Florida’s first Native Americans lived, experience Jacksonville from the Timucuas to the 1960s, and discover how modern-day events have shaped our community in this immersive exhibit.
 Visitors can walk through 12,000 years of Northeast Florida history, all in one setting.

 HIXON NATIVE PLANT COURTYARD